digital-science/physiome-coko/README.md

 ### Prerequisites

-For local development the easiest way to get started is to have Docker installed and run the following services on Docker to link to the xpub-awards instance.
+For local development the easiest way to get started is to have Docker installed and run the following services on Docker to link to the Physiome submission system instance.

  * NodeJS
  * Yarn